Head covering for Christian women: Bethlehem

-John Chrysostom reads 1 Corinthians 11 to require women’s head-covering as an ongoing practice rather than merely momentary in prayer.
+John Chrysostom reads 1 Corinthians 11 to require women's head-covering as an ongoing practice rather than merely momentary in prayer.
 He describes the veil as one "carefully wrapped up on every side for complete enclosure," insisting it be worn continuously as a sign of modesty and order, not just in the liturgy.
-He also links the external covering with modesty and order: "being covered is a mark of subjection and authority… [it] preserve[s] entire her proper virtue.
-For the virtue and honor of the governed is to abide in his obedience").
-In a parallel vein, commenting on 1 Timothy 2:9, Chrysostom defines "modest apparel" as "such attire as covers [women] completely, and decently."
+He also treats the covering as a sign of modesty and order.
+Stating that being covered shows proper submission and helps preserve a woman's virtue and honor.
+In a similar way, when he comments on 1 Timothy 2:9, he says "modest apparel" means clothing that covers women fully and decently.

 Rome and Italy

 The church order attributed to Hippolytus requires an "opaque cloth," not thin linen, "for this is not a true covering" (Apostolic Tradition II.18).

 The Shepherd of Hermas depicts the Church "veiled up to her forehead" with a hood (Vision 2.4.1–2).

-Ambrose exhorts consecrated women to cover their hair "take the cap which will cover your hair and conceal your countenance."
+Ambrose told consecrated women to cover their hair, saying they should wear a cap that covers the hair and hides the face.

 Contemporary

-Christina Lindholm (2012) observes that across Christian traditions, the veil or head covering has encompassed diverse garments, influenced by the culture in which the church is located.
-In Western Europe, the colour of the veil could mark certain occasions or states of life, such as white for brides or black for widows; religious orders used them as signs of consecration.
-Eastern Christians use scarves and wraps tied to modesty customs, and Anabaptists favor plain kapps as symbols of obedience.
-After World War II, hats and headscarves in Western churches declined but remain in use in some locales.
-Head coverings thus continue to adapt, carrying meanings of modesty, consecration, identity, and belonging.
-For example, as Christianity expanded in India, converts often adopted religious practices mediated by local custom, including women's dress; where saris or shalwar kameez predominate, churchgoing attire commonly includes a head covering (e.g., dupatta or pallu).
-In the present-day, various styles of head coverings are worn by Christian women including: